Look to the East policy: History

 Since the beginning of the Islamic Republic, Iran has made the slogan "neither East nor West" its motto and tried to take an independent step in its foreign policy.
 Until the end of the Cold War, Iran's absolutist approach to this slogan prevented Iran from finding strategic allies.
 The Look to the East policy came at a time when Iran's negotiations with European and Western countries over Iran's nuclear program were challenged and failed to serve national interests well; At the same time, the developments that have taken place in Asia in recent years have created new conditions.

 One of the most important issues related to foreign policy after the ninth government came to power was the Look to the East policy and expanding Iran's relations with Asian countries.
 In fact, the failure to achieve the desired goals in relations with Western countries with the continuing hostility between Iran and the United States, especially in the nuclear case, led to the expansion of Iran's relations with the East to be considered and emphasized once again.
 This policy has so far been practically accompanied by a series of international movements and political stances.

 Due to the issue of Iran's nuclear case, in which the three European countries, Britain, France and Germany, played a key role in the negotiations, and the emergence of a stalemate in this case by the mentioned countries, and that these three countries introduced themselves as representatives of the European Community or of the West in general, increased the tendency to find new horizons in the foreign policy of the Islamic Republic of Iran.
-The Look to the East policy was in fact derived from the conditions mentioned.
-However, such a policy was not unprecedented in Iran and in the second presidential term of Mr. Hashemi Rafsanjani, moves were made to strengthen existing ties with important Asian countries such as China, India and Russia within the framework of a strategic alliance.
+Look to the East was in fact derived from the conditions mentioned.
+However, such a policy was not unprecedented in Iran and during the second term of Hashemi Rafsanjani's presidency, moves were made to strengthen existing ties with important Asian countries such as China, India and Russia within the framework of a strategic alliance.

-The Look to the East policy has been considered in the foreign policy of the Islamic Republic of Iran at different times, with strengths and weaknesses.
-However, it seems that in the recent years, this strategy has received more and more attention, as Ali Khamenei the Supreme Leader of Iran emphasizes: "In foreign policy, the preference of the East over the West, the preference of the neighbor over the distant, the preference nations and countries that have something in common with us over others is one of our priorities today" (Tabriz, February 18, 2018).
-In this regard, Ali Akbar Velayati, the International Advisor to the Supreme Leader of Iran, also considers Look to the East policy as a strategic necessity for the Islamic Republic in order to secure its economic, political and defense interests.
+Look to the East has been considered in the foreign policy of the Islamic Republic of Iran at different times, with strengths and weaknesses.
+However, in the recent years, this strategy has garnered more attention, as Supreme Leader Ali Khamenei emphasized on 18 February 2018, that "in foreign policy, the preference of the East over the West, the preference of the neighbor over the distant, the preference nations and countries that have something in common with us over others is one of our priorities today."
+In this regard, Ali Akbar Velayati, the International Advisor to the Supreme Leader of Iran, also considers this policy as a strategic necessity for the Islamic Republic in order to secure its economic, political and defense interests.